subscribe iconSubscribe to Notifications

 Rockfish

-Fishing for Pacific (gray) cod continues to be excellent throughout Prince William Sound.
-Anglers have no trouble catching cod while targeting other saltwater species.
+Fishing for Pacific (gray) cod has been excellent throughout Prince William Sound and outside waters while targeting other saltwater species.

 Salmon